 What Are Your Expectations?

-One question you may not have answered with your partner are your expectations for your future marriage.
-One major reason why marriages fail is the lack of communication, and one example of a lack of communication are unspoken expectations which are not met.
-Sometimes, you may not want to voice your expectations because you believe they make you feel bossy or controlling, but unless you don't want to follow your partner's expectations, then it's perfectly fine to have expectations.
+One question you may not have answered with your partner is your expectations for your future marriage.
+One major reason marriages fail is the lack of communication, and one example of a lack of communication is unspoken expectations that are not met.
+Sometimes, you may not want to voice your expectations because you believe they make you feel bossy or controlling.
+Still, unless you don’t want to follow your partner’s expectations, it’s perfectly fine to have expectations.

 Expectations of your marriage can vary.
 The small things are good to talk about.
 For example:

 - Who will have the burden of which chores?
 Some couples like to split the burden equally or assign different chores.
-One person may have a lighter workload and take the burden, or both are expected to help out.
-By figuring out the chores, the two of you can be able to get them done much faster.
+One person may have a lighter workload, take the burden, or are expected to help out.
+By figuring out the chores, the two of you can get them done much faster.

 - Who will buy the groceries?
 This will often depend on who is the smarter shopper.
 For example, a spender will go to the grocery for one item and then leave with ten.
 The partner will then be upset that they spent so much, and a fight will ensue.

 - How often do the two of you go out?
 Couples do love to go out on date nights, but some prefer it more than others.
 Some will want to go out every week, while others will save it for an occasion.
 Some will want a nice meal, while others may prefer a cheaper option.
 Discuss!

-- What should your sleep schedules be?
+- What should your sleep schedule be?
 This will be dependent on your jobs for the most part.
-If the two of you haven't lived together, you may have some trouble if one works the night shift and the other works in the mornings.
+If the two of you haven’t lived together, you may have some trouble if one works the night shift and the other works in the mornings.
 Try figuring this stuff out before you get together.

 Many of these tasks may change over time, or you and your partner can alternate on the responsibility.
 However, by having a conversation about them, you two can have a foundation at least.